List of largest optical telescopes historically

 Telescopes have grown in size since they first appeared around 1608.
 The following tables list the increase in size over the years.
-Different technologies can and have been used to build telescopes, which are used to magnify distant views especially in astronomy.
+Different technologies can and have been used to build telescopes, which are used to magnify distant views and gather light (especially important in astronomy).

 By overall aperture

 The following is a list of largest single mount optical telescopes sorted by total objective diameter (aperture), including segmented and multi-mirror configurations.
 It is a historical list, with the instruments listed in chronological succession by objective size.
 By itself, the diameter of the primary optics can be a poor measure of a telescope's historical or scientific significance; for example, William Parsons, 3rd Earl of Rosse's 72-inch (1.8 m) reflecting telescope did not perform as well (i.e. gather as much light) as the smaller silvered glass mirror telescopes that succeeded it because of the poor performance of its speculum metal mirror.